D. J. Foster

-Darryll James "D. J." Foster (born November 22, 1993) is a former gridiron football running back who is currently the manager of player development at Arizona State University, where he played college football.
+Darryll James "D. J." Foster (born November 22, 1993) is a former gridiron football running back who is the manager of player development at Arizona State University, where he played college football.
 He signed with the New England Patriots as an undrafted free agent in 2016.
 He was a member of the Super Bowl LI winning Patriots, though was inactive for the game itself.

 High school career

 Foster attended Saguaro High School in Scottsdale, Arizona, where he rushed for more than 5,000 yards in his career.
 As a senior, he set an Arizona state single-season record with 60 total touchdowns, and also set state marks for rushing yards in a game (508), touchdowns in a game (10), touchdowns in a career, points in a career and points in a season.
 He helped lead his team to the Arizona Division III State Championship to cap off his high school career.
 He was chosen by the Arizona Republic as the Big Schools Player of the Year in 2011, and also was named the 2011 Tribune Football Player of the Year by the East Valley Tribune.

 Considered a four-star recruit by Rivals.com, he was rated as the 5th best athlete prospect of his class, and drew comparisons to Greg Jennings.
-On January 27, 2012, he announced his commitment to Arizona State over offers from Cal, Nebraska, Oregon, and USC.
+On January 27, 2012, he announced his commitment to Arizona State over numerous Power 5 offers.

 College career

-Freshman season
+2012 season

 He played in all 13 games, making one start.
 He scored his first career touchdown against Missouri.
 He finished second on the team in all-purpose yardage with 1,026 yards (493 rushing and 533 receiving), and recorded six total touchdowns (two rushing, four receiving).

-Sophomore season
+2013 season

 He entered the season ready for an increased role with the team.
 He led the nation in receiving yards by a running back and was second overall on the team (653).
 He finished second on the team in all-purpose yardage (1,170 yards) and ranked second on the team in receptions (63).
 He totaled 10 total touchdowns for the season (six rushing, four receiving).
 He had ASU’s only touchdowns (one rush, one receiving) against Stanford in the Pac-12 Championship.

-Junior season
+2014 season

 Following the departure of Marion Grice, Foster took over as the main back and offensive weapon for the Sun Devils.
 On the season, he had 194 carries for 1,081 rushing yards and nine rushing touchdowns to go along with 62 receptions for 688 receiving yards and six receiving touchdowns.

-Senior season
+2015 season

 On December 30, 2014, Foster announced he would return to Arizona State for his senior season as a wide receiver.
 Overall, on the 2015 season, he had 59 receptions for 584 receiving yards and three receiving touchdowns to go along with 55 carries for 280 rushing yards and a rushing touchdown.